 The airspace around Gatwick is the busiest airspace in the world due to the UK’s geographical position in Europe and the proximity of several other major airports.
 As a result of this Nation Air Traffic Services (NATS) and the Civil Aviation Authority (CAA) are working together on a project called LAMP, London Airspace Management Programme.
 This programme is re-designing the airspace around London in order to simplify its control and operation, to create capacity and to reduce environmental impact.
 We are working with NATS to ensure the airspace around Gatwick is designed to take maximum opportunities to reduce noise and emissions.
 The LAMP programme is scheduled to begin rollout in 2018 and for Gatwick will see all existing departure and arrival routes reviewed to provide benefits along these lines.

-We are working in partnership with National Air traffic Services to propose a new design concept to replace the existing aircraft approach and departure routes at Gatwick.
-Our aim is to reduce to environmental impacts and the number of people affected by aircraft noise.
-We are running a three month public consultation seeking the views of all stakeholders around the airport, the consultation starts on the 15th October 2013 and concludes on the 21st January 2014.
+We are working in partnership with National Air Traffic Services (NATS) to propose a new design concept to replace the existing aircraft approach and departure routes at Gatwick with the aim of delivering significant local environmental benefits.
+These include fuel savings for airlines, fewer C02 emissions and fewer people affected by aircraft noise.